-YALE REALTY SERVICES CORP. is a privately held real estate investment firm that specializes in open air shopping centers anchored by strong credit grocery stores and Super Walmarts.
+YALE REALTY SERVICES CORP. is a privately held real estate investment firm that specializes in open air shopping centers anchored by Target, Walmart and/or strong credit grocery stores.
 Yale Realty's current portfolio consists of 16 retail centers, totaling approximately 4M square feet including some of the unowned adjacent anchors.

 GLA: 180,960 SF (Jackson, TN)